datahubio/datarich-demo/README.md

-# Tutorial: Publishing data rich documents on DataHub
+# Tutorial: Publishing Data-Rich Documents on DataHub

 Hi, welcome to DataHub.
-In this tutorial we are going to cover the basics of publishing a data rich document.
+In this tutorial, we are going to cover the basics of publishing a data-rich document.

-### But wait, what is a data rich document?
+## But wait, what is a data-rich document?

-A data rich document is a document in which the writer can easily mix formatted text content with data visualizations.
-This means that you don't have to code nor embed your charts and tables, those can be added to the document with a very simple syntax, passing inline-data or simply referencing your data files.
-What you end up with is a plain text, human-readable document which is simple to edit and looks awesome when rendered in DataHub!
+A data-rich document is one in which the writer can easily mix formatted text content with data visualizations.
+This means that you don't have to code or embed your charts and tables; they can be added to the document with a very simple syntax, either by passing inline data or simply referencing your data files.
+What you end up with is a plain text, human-readable document that is simple to edit and looks awesome when rendered in DataHub!

-### What does this syntax looks like?
+## What does this syntax look like?

 The structure and text formatting of the documents are created with markdown (take a look at [this guide](https://www.datopian.com/playbook/markdown) to learn more about markdown).
-But it's not simply markdown, it's markdown on steroids: writers are capable of easily adding tables of content, mathematical formulas, data visualizations and more!
+But it's not just markdown; it's markdown on steroids: writers are capable of easily adding tables of contents, mathematical formulas, data visualizations, and more!

 And guess what?
-What you are reading right now is a data rich document powered by DataHub, that's why we can do this:
+What you are reading right now is a data-rich document powered by DataHub, that's why we can do this:

 <LineChart data={
     [